-Join this webinar, presented by QPS Neuropharmacology, to learn about validated transgenic and non-transgenic in vitro and in vivo models covering most targets of Alzheimer's, Parkinson's, Huntington's, and other neurodegenerative diseases.
+This webinar presented by QPS Neuropharmacology discussed validated transgenic and non-transgenic in vitro and in vivo models covering most targets of Alzheimer's, Parkinson's, Huntington's, and other neurodegenerative diseases.

 - When to use animal models in your drug discovery program

 - How to choose the most appropriate animal model for your therapeutic or mechanism of action